-The condition affects brain function and results in cognitive, emotional, sensory, motor, and autonomic problems.
-(Autonomic functions include heartbeat, breathing, and digestion).
+The genetic condition affects brain function and results in cognitive, emotional, sensory, and motor disturbances, as well as problems with the heart, breathing, and digestion.

-The MECP2 gene provides instructions to build the so-called methyl-CpG binding protein 2 (MECP2).
-This protein regulates the activity of other genes — it can switch them on or off — and plays a critical role in brain development and function.
+About 90–95% of Rett syndrome cases are caused by a mutation, or a change in DNA, in the MECP2 gene, which provides instructions to make the MECP2 protein.
+This protein regulates the activity of other genes by switching them on or off, and plays a critical role in brain development and function.

-Girls with Rett syndrome do not show any symptoms at birth, and the first symptoms usually appear between ages 6 to 18 months.
-They are subtle at first and may be overlooked.
-They include delays in gross motor skills such as crawling or sitting and reduced eye contact.
+Children with Rett do not show any symptoms at birth.
+The first complications usually appear between 6 to 18 months of life and are often subtle at their onset.
+Many may be overlooked.
+Some infants may show delays in gross motor skills, such as crawling or sitting, and reduced eye contact.

-Between ages, 1 and 4, a decline in speaking and purposeful hand skills are observed.
-Stereotypic hand movements and breathing irregularities also may occur at this stage.
-Slowed head growth is another apparent symptom of Rett syndrome.
+Between ages 1 and 4, children usually show a decline in verbal language abilities, often speaking less, and also start demonstrating fewer purposeful hand or fine motor skills.
+Stereotypic, or repetitive, hand movements and breathing irregularities also may occur at this stage.
+Irritability and slowed head growth are other possible symptoms at this age range.

-The last stage of the disease is characterized by muscle weakness, an abnormal curvature of the spine (scoliosis), and reduced mobility.
+The last stage of the disease, which can last for years or decades, is characterized by muscle weakness, scoliosis — an abnormal sideways curvature of the spine — and reduced mobility.

 - Impairment of acquired speaking skills

 - Loss of acquired purposeful hand skills

 - Stereotypic hand movements